cmu-lib/portfolio_workshop/Python_Series_Materials/part_2/part_2.md

 To be best prepared for this workshop, please follow the [setup instructions](../setup) prior to attending.

+At the end of the workshop, we will provide a demo on how to move Jupyter notebooks to the web.
+If you are interested in doing this yourself, we recommend that you [create a GitHub account](https://github.com/) using a reliable email address, and download a recent version of [Git](https://git-scm.com/downloads) to your laptop.

 ### Schedule

 | Section  | Time |